gzm55/ansible-reboot-handler-role/README.md

 Role Variables
 --------------

 Variable `skip_reboot`, default `True`.
 This variable should be defined in host/group vars.
-The reboot action is dangerous in many situations, so we will not reboot the machine unless the `skip_root` for the `inventory_hostname` is set to `True`.
+The reboot action is dangerous in many situations, so we will not reboot the machine unless the `skip_root` for a `inventory_hostname` is set to `True`.

-Tag `reboot-confirm`, if not skipped, the handler will trigger a prompt once for a batch, the message contains the list of rebooting machines in this batch.
+Variable `reboot_confirm`, default `True`. if set to `True`, the handler will trigger a prompt once for a batch, the prompting message contains the list of rebooting machines in this batch.
-Press Ctrl+C and A to abort the playbook, or Enter key to continue.
+Press Ctrl+C and A to abort the playbook, or press Enter key to continue.
-You can use `--skip-tags=reboot-confirm` to skip this confirmation.

 Dependencies
 ------------